 Play Victim Services Unit Video

-The Sheriff’s Office Victim Services Unit provides services to unincorporated Weld County, including Carr, Hereford, Grover, New Raymer, Stoneham, Briggsdale, Galeton, Gilcrest, Gill, Del Camino, Hudson, Keenesburg, and Roggen.
-We also provide services to victims in Dacono, Firestone, Frederick, Mead, Fort Lupton, Lochbuie and Platteville.
-The unit is comprised of two victims specialist and a director as well as a team of dedicated volunteer advocates.
+The Sheriff’s Office Victim Services Unit provides services to unincorporated Weld County, including Carr, Hereford, Grover, New Raymer, Stoneham, Briggsdale, Galeton, Gill, Del Camino, and Roggen.
+The unit is comprised of two victim services specialists and a sergeant as well as a team of dedicated volunteer advocates.

 - Vehicular Homicide